-As the MOKO products will not be commercialized, the carrying value of the internally created software was deemed unrecoverable and fully impaired.
+As the MOKO products will not be commercialized, the carrying value of the internally created software was deemed unrecoverable and fully impaired in the year ended 30 June 2017.

 NOTE 11: AVAILABLE FOR SALE FINANCIAL ASSETS

 On 24 April 2015, MOKO signed a Share Purchase Agreement with Big Teams LLC ("BigTeams"), a limited liability company located in the US.
 MOKO invested One Million U.S. Dollars (US\$1,000,000 or A\$1,297,811) to acquire a 10% equity stake in BigTeams.
 BigTeams is the largest high school sports software platform in the US, providing online tools and data for US high schools to assist with sports team administration, event management and fundraising.